pouchdb/pouchdb/docs/_guides/updating-deleting.md

 You can see **[a live example](http://bl.ocks.org/nolanlawson/0a01d466b2d331cf7e25)** of this code.

-{% include anchor.html title="Why must we dance this dance?" hash="why-must-we-dance-this-dance?" %}
+{% include anchor.html title="Why must we dance this dance?" hash="why-must-we-dance-this-dance" %}

 A common question from new PouchDB/CouchDB users is: why do we have to deal with `_rev` at all?
 Why can't I just `put()` the document without providing a `_rev`?